naleemK13/Portfolio_projects/README.md

 # Portfolio_projects
-List the work, I did in covid19 period to destress
+List the work, I did in covid19 period to distress